Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conductivities, viscosities, and cross-transport coefficients

 \subsection{Electron and phonon momentum currents}

-We start by recalling that to describe hydrodynamic transport for heat and/or charge in materials ranging from metals to insulators, it is necessary to have a formalism that allows phonons and electrons to have different drift velocities.
-Ref.~\cite{rice_theory_1967} discussed how in the out-of-equilibrium transport regime where drift velocity is non-uniform in space, a non-zero momentum-flux emerges.
-For phonons, the momentum-flux tensor is \cite{simoncelli2020}:
+We start by recalling that to describe hydrodynamic transport for heat and/or charge in materials ranging from metals to insulators in full generality, it is necessary to have a formalism that allows phonons and electrons to have different drift velocities.
+When electron and phonon drift velocities are non-uniform in space, net momentum fluxes emerge \cite{rice_theory_1967,simoncelli2020}; these have an analogous mathematical form for phonons and electrons:

-and the first line shows that it is determined by $\mathrm{n}_{\qs}$ phonons having momentum $q^i$ and propagating with velocity $v^j_{\qs}$.
-The second line is obtained from the first relying on Eqs.~(\ref{eq:phonon_momentum_eigenvector_main}), Eq.~(\ref{eq:deviation_expansion_m}), and some algebra.
-The third line follows from Eq.~(\ref{eq:deviation_expansion_m}), and shows that the phonon momentum flux tensor receives contributions from the local temperature $\bar{T}$ proportionally to the coefficient $\chi^{ij}_p$, as well as from the gradient of the phonon drift velocity through the `self' phonon viscosity $\zeta^{ijkl}_{\rm pp}$ (which originates from exchange of momentum within the phonon subspace), and the gradient of the electron drift velocity through the phonon `drag' viscosity $\zeta^{ijkl}_{\rm pe}$ (which originates from exchange of momentum between phonons and electrons).